PraxisMapper/Hypothesis/README.md

 # Hypothesis
 A test application for PraxisMapper (https://github.com/drakewill-CRL/PraxisMapper).
 Connect to an instance, download area data, map tiles, and play a couple simple modes.

+## Discontinued
+I've stopped working on Hypothesis, as I changed client engines from Solar2D to Godot.
+The new demo client is [PraxisGodotComponents](https://github.com/PraxisMapper/PraxisGodotComponents).

 ![image](https://user-images.githubusercontent.com/46307022/163604513-fb2271a4-0d42-43ce-8fa2-300be87cc475.png)